Top 10 Best Alice in Chains Songs

-Smooth, like a fine scotch whiskey, amazing artistry, passionate lyrics, applicable to today's generations, the haunting sections fade into one another, such a legendary band!
+Smooth, like fine Scotch whiskey, amazing artistry, passionate lyrics, applicable to today's generations.
+The haunting sections fade into one another, such a legendary band!

 This is the most epic, intense, passionate song of all time!
 Layne's vocals are mind-blowing, his talent is raging.
 The guitar solo is beautiful too.

 Amazing song!
-It was probably not a video and as popular as it should be cause the last 2 min of the song he just screams love hate love.
+It was probably not a video and as popular as it should be because the last 2 minutes of the song, he just screams love, hate, love.

-Alice in chains have always been a bit too metal for me.
-This is my favourite followed by Down in a Hole and Man in a Box
+Alice in Chains have always been a bit too metal for me.
+This is my favourite, followed by Down in a Hole and Man in the Box.

-Great song from greatly overlooked album.
+Great song from a greatly overlooked album.
 More unique than most of their material.

 Jerry's guitar tone is absolutely incredible.
 The composition is perfect.
-This is one of the few AIC tones Jerry and Layne collaborated lyrically on.
+This is one of the few AIC songs Jerry and Layne collaborated on lyrically.
 It's hauntingly beautiful.

-I love every song on this album and facelift as well but this song has always been a personal favorite of mine.
-Bad thing no one can make good rock music like this anymore
+I love every song on this album and Facelift as well, but this song has always been a personal favorite of mine.
+It's a shame no one can make good rock music like this anymore.

 Another one of their greatest songs.
 I love this one, along with many others.
 Alice in Chains has many great songs.
 They're an awesome band!